ChrisMantegna/Lab_Notebook/README.md

 ## January 2023

 ---
+### January 26

+Today is the day for the Innovation Grant Letter of Intention submission.
+Everyone has had a chance to review the edits and application, both letters of support are in, and submission is ready to go after noon.

+---
+### January 25

+The vast majority of work is HFS centric.
+We are in the review process for student leader applications for Spring training and Fall start.
+The positive problem of having a few hundred application is the time it takes to review them!
+I knocked out the Core Ideas assignment and finalized the updates to the Innovation Grant LOI, and even managed to get in some reading for the intertidal program.

+---
+### January 24

+Tuesdays are remote days where I can be found in the lab office vice my HFS office.
+The morning was meeting heavy, one of which was with the Sea Potential crew.
+It was great to have both the founders, Savannah and Ebony, as well as my former DDCSP mentee together future planning with me!
+I'm so glad to have them on board with the Innovation Grant.
+Moving through the day I worked on summer program content and a list of requests from the creative team at BIMS for the summer program.
+Afternoon writing accountability with the FAB crew was awesome - always grateful to spend time with SAFS grad students that are more advanced in their path than I am.

+---
+### January 23

+Started the day with a co-writing session with a friend from Cornell, we will be writing Monday and Wednesday mornings for the next quarter.
+Led lab meeting DEI session this morning, we had a great discussion about place and knowing as valuable knowledge sets that can work with existing scientific knowledge instead of the current antagonistic framing.
+Spent some time working on my BIOL 505 Core Concepts deliverable, finding resources in professional organization pages is more difficult than I anticipated.

+---
 ### January 22

 Spent today reviewing both the Innovation Grant and the Hall Grant proposals.
 I was able to secure Sea Potential as a second community partner for the Innovation Grant and set a meeting with them for Tuesday morning to go over their contribution ideas to the grant.
 I wrapped up the grant edits and prepared to submit the Hall.
 I started reading through the first two papers for my teaching course and went to work on some writing/ lesson planning for my summer program.
-After a quick check-in with Steven i submitted the Hall and wrapped up the day planning for the week.
+After a quick check-in with Steven I submitted the Hall and wrapped up the day planning for the week.

 ---
 ### January 21